tj78/piheat/docs/background.md

 dhw_on	| 0       | 0       | 1
 ch_on   | 0       | 1       | 1

 The names dhw_off (hot water off), dhw_on (hot water on) and ch_on (central heating on) are taken from the old programmer's manual.
 The dhw_off signal is needed to operate a valve that allows the hot water from the pump to be directed to the radiators, or the hot water tank, or both.
-This website (https://www.whizzy.org/2014/01/raspberry-pi-powered-heating-controller-part-1/) explains and illustrates this very well.
+This [Raspberry Pi project](https://www.whizzy.org/2014/01/raspberry-pi-powered-heating-controller-part-1/) explains and illustrates this very well.

 The Raspberry Pi can't control the boiler directly because it can only produce up to 3.3V, not the required 240V.
 So the Raspberry Pi is used to control a set of relays that do the actual switching, whilst separating the 3.3V and 240V circuits.
-A word of warning for anyone trying to attempt a project like this, MAINS VOLTAGE IS VERY DANGEROUS, so if you're not confident in what you are doing, DO NOT TOUCH IT!
-If you decide to go ahead, take all necessary precautions and make sure that the sockets and circuitry you are working on are definitely off.
+A word of warning for anyone trying to attempt a project like this, **Mains voltage is very dangerous**, so if you're not confident in what you are doing, **do not touch it!**  If you decide to go ahead, take all necessary precautions and make sure that the sockets and circuitry you are working on are definitely off.

-For the relays, I've used the ModMyPI PiOT Relay Board (https://www.modmypi.com/raspberry-pi/breakout-boards/modmypi/modmypi-piot-relay-board) because I was confident that it would be OK to connect it to the mains voltage (through a fused connection) without any issues.
+For the relays, I've used the [ModMyPI PiOT Relay Board](https://www.modmypi.com/raspberry-pi/breakout-boards/modmypi/modmypi-piot-relay-board) because I was confident that it would be OK to connect it to the mains voltage (through a fused connection) without any issues.
 Also, it could be directly connected to the Raspberry Pi Zero, and then fully enclosed, so as to prevent accidents.

-The relays on the board are of the SPDT (Single Pole Double Throw) type (http://www.electronics-tutorials.ws/io/io_5.html).
+The relays on the board are of the [SPDT](http://www.electronics-tutorials.ws/io/io_5.html) (Single Pole Double Throw) type.

 The ASCII diagram below shows a representation of the connections in my setup.

-##### KEY
+    KEY
+    ===
     COM - Common
     NC  - Normally Closed
     NO  - Normally Open